Zenika/alpine-chrome/README.md

 We created this image to get a fully headless chrome image.
 Be careful to the "--no-sandbox" flag from Chrome

-# 3 ways to use Chrome Headless with this image
+# 3 ways to securely use Chrome Headless with this image

 ## ❌ With nothing